 The word forgive means to “send away.”
-If we’re to forgive others as God forgives us we have to send away what God sends away: hate, self-protectiveness, and vengeance.
-Sending away hate and substituting love, while a difficult choice, nonetheless makes sense.
-But sending away self-protectiveness and substituting vulnerability?
-That seems not only dangerous but stupid.
+If we’re to forgive others as God forgives us we have to send away what God sends away: He sends away not only vengeance and hate, but also sends away self-protectiveness.

 You and I may be willing to send away hate and replace it with love.
 We may even be willing to send away vengeance (it does, after all, make us look bad).
 But when we even think about sending away self-protectiveness and becoming vulnerable most of us recoil.
 I’m thankful God doesn’t imitate our fearful avoidance.
 For, unlike most of us, God is willing to risk vulnerability.
 He demonstrated it most vividly on the cross.

 Notice Peter’s conclusion: by His wounds you were healed.
 That’s quite a concept.
 Look at the connections: Jesus leaves us an example for us to follow in His footsteps … His footsteps lead to His wounds … His wounds provide healing for others.
-Peter is saying that our wounds can serve the same purpose.
+I believe that our wounds may serve the same purpose.
 Righteous wounds – God’s and ours – can provide for the healing of others.
 This is not stupid suffering, but suffering with meaning and purpose.

 I’m reluctant to say this next part and need to say it most carefully.
 There are times when sending away self-protectiveness leads to physical hurt, even death.
 Martyrs (like Stephen) and missionaries (from John the Baptist to Jim Elliott) have died obeying the Lord.
 Christians in current times have been beaten and killed for their faith.
 Does this mean we routinely and passively submit to viciousness?
 No. Of course not.
 Escaping a violent situation may limit the perpetrator’s sin, expose their wrong, and protect others from harm.
 We are not to sign up for pain.
 I’m not even suggesting that.
 More importantly, God is not suggesting that.
 But God does make clear that righteous vulnerability sometimes costs.
 At times the cost is staggeringly high.